codesport/blockchain-random-numbers/README.md

 # Technical Deep Dive: Randomness on EVM Compatible Blockchains

 Blockchains are immutable and deterministic.
 Hence, producing on-chain randomness is a non-trivial problem.
-For this projects, a working Proof-Of-Concept (POC) random number generator was evaluated with 3 possible implementations:
+For this project a working Proof-Of-Concept (POC) random number generator was evaluated with 3 possible implementations:

  1. Harmony offers an [on-chain VRF](https://docs.harmony.one/home/developers/tools/harmony-vrf).
 It is based on the value of an arbitrary and unknown future block.
 Owing to time constraints, Harmony's VRF was not used in this project.